DOSAGE AND ADMINISTRATION

 LILETTA contains 52 mg of levonorgestrel (LNG).
 Initially, LNG is released in vivo at a rate of approximately 20 mcg/day.
 This rate decreases progressively to approximately 6.5 mcg/day after 8 years.
 The average in vivo release rate of LNG is approximately 13.5 mcg/day over a period of 8 years.

-LILETTA can be removed at any time but must be removed by the end of the sixth year.
+LILETTA can be removed at any time but must be removed by the end of the eighth year.
 LILETTA can be replaced at the time of removal with a new LILETTA if continued contraceptive protection is desired.

 Refer to Table 1 for instructions on when to start use of LILETTA.

 |Starting LILETTA in patients not currently using hormonal or intrauterine contraception

 - LILETTA can be inserted any time there is reasonable certainty the patient is not pregnant.
 Consider the possibility of ovulation and conception prior to initiation of LILETTA [see Contraindications (4)].

 - If LILETTA is inserted after the first 7 days of the menstrual cycle, the patient should use a barrier method of contraception (such as condoms) or abstain from vaginal intercourse for 7 days after insertion to prevent pregnancy.